A fan’s guide – the club from early doors to today

 That was when Clyde were a Glasgow club.

-Since 1994, Clyde have been based at Cumbernauld, 15 miles away, at Broadwood Stadium, a community sports ground owned by North Lanarkshire Council, also home of Airdrie when Clyde first moved there and now groundshared by up-and-coming local club Cumbernauld Colts.
+From 1994 to 2022, Clyde were based at Cumbernauld, 15 miles away, at Broadwood Stadium, a community sports ground owned by North Lanarkshire Council, also home of Airdrie when Clyde first moved there.

-Twice on the brink of liquidation during their exile, Clyde have long been looking at a return to Glasgow – specifically, back to their roots at Rutherglen, by the banks of the river that gave the club its name back in 1877.
+Meanwhile, Clyde’s own stadium saga drags on and on, as the club drifts out of the SPL altogether.
+Twice on the brink of liquidation during their exile, Clyde have long been looking at a return to Glasgow – ideally, as close to Rutherglen as possible, by the banks of the river that gave the club its name back in 1877.

-In fact, it was the rise of Celtic that helped build a groundswell of football support in this part of Glasgow’s east end.
-Clyde outgrew their bare Barrowfield Park ground on the same north side as Celtic Park and built their own stadium directly opposite on the south, at Shawfield, sandwiched between the river and Rutherglen.
+In fact, back in the late 1800s, it was the rise of Celtic that helped build a groundswell of football support in this part of Glasgow.
+Clyde outgrew their bare Barrowfield Park ground on the same north bank as Celtic Park and built their own stadium directly opposite on the south, at Shawfield, sandwiched between the river and Rutherglen.

 The move proved a great success.
 Having joined the Scottish League in 1891, Clyde opened Shawfield, against Celtic, in front of 10,000 spectators.
 The club acquired their celebrated nickname the Bully Wee, the modern consensus being that ‘Bully’ meant ‘spirited’, even though Clyde were ‘Wee’ compared to their bigger Glasgow rivals.
 Having beaten Celtic in the semi-final to reach, then lose, the Scottish Cup final of 1910, Clyde succumbed to their East End rivals in the final of 1912.